Cigaras/IPTV.bundle/README.md

 10. [License][10]

 ### Introduction ###
-A simple [Plex Media Servers][GetPlex] plugin that reads a live streams (like [IPTV]) urls from a [m3u](https://en.wikipedia.org/wiki/M3U) file and passes 'em to Plex in format understandable to Plex so it could try to play them.
+A simple [Plex Media Servers][GetPlex] plug-in that reads a live streams (like [IPTV]) urls from a [m3u](https://en.wikipedia.org/wiki/M3U) file and passes 'em to Plex in format understandable to Plex so it could try to play them.

 In short, as title states, it lets You watch IPTV in Plex.

-However playback is handled by Plex itself, not the plugin, and many streams are not playable by many Plex clients, please read [compatible devices and limitations][5], [supported protocols][6] and [troubleshooting][7] sections for more information and possible solutions if Your desired stream does not work.
+However playback is handled by Plex itself, not the plug-in, and many streams are not playable by many Plex clients, please read [compatible devices and limitations][5], [supported protocols][6] and [troubleshooting][7] sections for more information and possible solutions if Your desired stream does not work.

 ### Installation ###
 Please refer to official Plex support page [How do I manually install a channel](https://support.plex.tv/hc/en-us/articles/201187656-How-do-I-manually-install-a-channel-).